Making an Appointment

 We send reminders to prompt you about your booked appointment or to encourage you to make an appointment.
 Reminders help manage and encourage your preventative health care.

-An SMS (if you have agreed to SMS notifications) or a letter is sent for:
+An SMS or a letter is sent for:

 - Your scheduled appointment.
 (For all patients that did not reply to the 1st appointment reminder SMS, a 2nd SMS run is done as a friendly reminder in the afternoon for following days appointments.
 Patients who have made their appointment after the 1st SMS run went out will receive their SMS reminder for the following day in the 2nd SMS run).